-Join Walt Willey for his one man show: Wild Bill!
-An Evening with James Butler Hickok at the 807 Building performance space in Ottawa, IL.
+Join Walt Willey for "It's a Wonderful Life" at the 807 Building performance space in Ottawa, IL.
 Click on the ticket button below to order your tickets.
-Performances August 3-5.
-More information
+Performances are: December 6-10, 2017

 Genesis Creations Entertainment is proud to announce text chats with Walt Willey!
 Each session will be 60 minutes of on-line text chat.
 Tickets are $5.
 You will receive a link and password to the text chat.
 Walt Willey reserves the right to not answer questions that are too personal or regarding issues where he chooses not to comment.
 If you would like a one-on-one video chat please fill out our no obligation form to be added to the waiting list.

 Oh, the irony!
 I'm pretty sure Agnes would approve.

 When I opened my Facebook page just now to say something in memory of the marvelous Agnes Nixon I found that I had typed a post regarding the anniversary of "All My Children's" final show on September 23 but had neglected to hit "Post."